Pirussa/lei-22-s2-1da-g02/docs/SprintC/US001/US001_ScheduleVaccine.md

 > **Answer:** In a previous clarification that I made on this forum, I said: "[The user should receive a] SMS Message to warn of a scheduling [and the message] should include: Date, Time and vaccination center".
 Teams must record the answers!
 >A file named SMS.txt should be used to receive/record the SMS messages.
 We will not use a real word service to send SMSs.

+> **Question:** "For the US1, the acceptance criteria is: A SNS user cannot schedule the same vaccine more than once.
+For the US2, the acceptance criteria is: The algorithm should check if the SNS User is within the age and time since the last vaccine.
+[1] Are this acceptance criteria exclusive of each US or are implemented in both?
+[2] To make the development of each US more clear, could you clarify the differences between the two US?"
+>
+> **Answer:** 1- The acceptance criteria for US1 and US2 should be merged.
+The acceptance criteria por US1 and US2 is: A SNS user cannot schedule the same vaccine more than once.
+The algorithm should check if the SNS User is within the age and time since the last vaccine."
+>
+> 2- In US1 the actor is the SNS user, in US2 the actor is the receptionist.
+In US1 the SNS user is already logged in the system and information that is required and that exists in the system should be automatically obtained.
+In US2 the receptionist should ask the SNS user for the information needed to schedule a vaccination.
+Information describing the SNS user should be automatically obtained by introducing the SNS user number.

 ### 1.3.
 Acceptance Criteria